liamconnor/polish-pub/README.md

 # using POLISH

-I use the following versions:
+I install the following versions of tensorflow and h5py:

 pip install tensorflow==2.0.0